 The Rock Island-Milan Education Foundation is the single largest distributor of scholarships to Rock Island High School students.
-It administers a number of scholarships each year, which reward and encourage high school students to pursue education after high school.
+It administers a number of scholarships each year, which reward and encourage Rocky students to pursue education after high school.
 All applicants must be a graduating student of Rock Island High School.

 Carole S. Barkan Memorial Scholarship